DanusMinimus/danusminimus.github.io/_posts/2020-6-5-Zero2Auto-Netwalker-Walkthrough.md

 ![516x164](https://lh6.googleusercontent.com/pUz5WfrL3rEFQDWg2q7z2ORZbxFtsFkfY4jB_7pgmlTnz5HcsLR6H_ApAqlvIFaDilwvukt1zLUqjv8iZGmZygOtMjk_9D_WsxsEF9Z1z50ZUCF0ySPzZ0XUQYvq2aBQClJASCKMXP7WSZ0v9g)

 What is this?
-Ah yes, do not worry the malware author corrupted the PE File header and replaced the “MZ” characters with the header with a word value 0xDEAD (remember this).
+Ah yes, do not worry the malware author corrupted the PE File header and replaced the “**MZ**” characters with the header with a word value **0xDEAD** (remember this).

 What I’ll do, is replace this value using **HxD** to a proper PE header so we could examine it within IDA and Resource Hacker: